drsagher/ApexCollegePakpattan/AdvProgramming/Lesson_04/Readme.md

 }
 ```

-4. Common Controls
+## 4. Common Controls
 Common controls are reusable UI components provided by .NET to simplify development.
 These include:

-ListView and TreeView : Display hierarchical or tabular data.
+**ListView and TreeView** : Display hierarchical or tabular data.
 Example of a ListView

 ```
 listView1.Items.Add("Item 1");
 listView1.Items.Add("Item 2");
 ```

-DataGridView : Used for displaying and editing tabular data.
+**DataGridView** : Used for displaying and editing tabular data.
 Example

 ```
 dataGridView1.Rows.Add("Row 1", "Data 1");
 dataGridView1.Rows.Add("Row 2", "Data 2");
 ```

-ProgressBar : Indicates the progress of a task.
+**ProgressBar** : Indicates the progress of a task.
 Example

 ```
 progressBar1.Value = 50; // Sets progress to 50%
 ```

-5. Dynamic Link Libraries (DLLs)
+## 5. Dynamic Link Libraries (DLLs)
 Dynamic Link Libraries (DLLs) are reusable libraries containing code and data that multiple programs can use simultaneously.
 In Visual C#.NET:

-Creating DLLs : Developers can create class libraries in Visual Studio and compile them into DLLs.
+**Creating DLLs** : Developers can create class libraries in Visual Studio and compile them into DLLs.
 Example

 ```
 // Class in a DLL